 If you suspect that butterfly eggs may be infected by trichogramma wasps, place them in a clear SEALED container and date it with the date the eggs were laid.
 If you aren’t sure when the eggs were laid, date the container with the date you bring in the eggs.
 If a caterpillar emerges from any of the eggs, remove it and place it on a host plant.
 Before opening the container to remove hatchling caterpillars, hold the cup under a bright light, checking the lid for trichogramma wasps underneath it, crawling around on the underside of the lid.
 After a week in cooler weather or five days for warmer weather, destroy the contents by freezing for a week, flushing the eggs, or throwing away the sealed container in the garbage.
 Trichogramma wasps take a week to ten days to emerge.

 The fine mesh popup habitats that are sold by Butterfly Conservation Supplies and Shady Oak Butterfly Farm have a mesh so fine that most trichogramma wasps cannot fit through the screen.
-Check out the photo to the left that has trichogramma and chalcid wasps as well as a tachinid fly lying on top of both window screen and the fine mesh used by Butterfly Farming Supplies.
+Check out this photo that has trichogramma and chalcid wasps as well as a tachinid fly lying on top of both window screen and the fine mesh used by Butterfly Conservation Supplies.

 Some of our photos were taken with a phone camera and are not good quality.
 Without a good camera in hand, photographing these miniature critters is difficult to impossible.